qazbnm456/awesome-web-security/README-jp.md

 - [Databases - start.me](https://start.me/p/QRENnO/databases) - Various databases which you can use for your OSINT research by [@technisette](https://twitter.com/technisette).
 - [peoplefindThor](https://peoplefindthor.dk/) - the easy way to find people on Facebook by [postkassen](mailto:postkassen@oejvind.dk?subject=peoplefindthor.dk comments).
 - [tinfoleak](https://github.com/vaguileradiaz/tinfoleak) - The most complete open-source tool for Twitter intelligence analysis by [@vaguileradiaz](https://github.com/vaguileradiaz).
-- [Raccoon](https://github.com/evyatarmeged/Raccoon) - A high performance offensive security tool for reconnaissance and vulnerability scanning
+- [Raccoon](https://github.com/evyatarmeged/Raccoon) - A high performance offensive security tool for reconnaissance and vulnerability scanning.

 <a name="tools-sub-domain-enumeration"></a>
 #### Sub Domain Enumeration